1024bees/dang/README.md

 not yet, but if you give me a wave dump of a superscalar CPU, i will add support and thank you kindly

 * what instruction sets are supported?

-only RV32G, but if you have a dump of another instruction set, i will add support and thank you kindly
+only RV32G, but if you have a dump of another cpu that uses a different ISA, i will add support and thank you kindly

 * do i NEED to supply the elf file to use JPDB?

-probably not, file an issue and i'll make that optional
+at this point, yeah, we get a lot of juicy information from the elf

 * n always steps into function calls whats up with that?

-yeah i need to fix that sorry
+yeah i need to fix that sorry, ill get to it eventually or if you like the project file an issue and the guilt will accelerate me

-* does jpdb hook into waveform viewers?
+* how does jpdb integrate with surfer?

-no, but it could integrate with vaporview or surfer fairly easily

-## acknowledgements

-`wellen` library made this easy, thank you kevin laeufer

-also tom verbeure did something similar a while back, shoutout
+it uses the wave control protocol (WCP) which is nice. but also i think surfer might be a little buggy, some of the commands (e.g. adjusting viewport) cause failures while others dont. so right now the integration is fairly cursory, but the core logic is there

 ### Internals